 - Since it’s embedded into Excel there is not any extra software cost from the user side.

-- Initial data model such as one to do analysis on G/L can be implemented in a week.
+- An initial data model, such as G/L analysis, can be implemented in a week.

 - Incremental approach rather than a big bang works well with PowerPivot starting with a data model at a time.